-Hypertension, the medical term for high blood pressure, means that your blood pressure is constantly higher than the recommended level which is 140/90 mm Hg.
-Worldwide prevalence estimates for hypertension may be a little more than 1 billion individuals, and approximately 7.1 million deaths per year may be attributable to hypertension.
-No wonder then that hypertension is called a “silent killer”, silent because it is not usually associated with any symptoms and in a good majority of people it gets incidentally detected, years after its actual onset.
+Hypertension, the medical term for high blood pressure, means that your blood pressure is constantly higher than the recommended level which is 120/80 mm Hg.
+Worldwide prevalence estimates for hypertension may be a little more than 1 billion individuals, and approximately 7.1 million deaths per year are attributable to hypertension.
+No wonder that hypertension is called a “silent killer”, silent because it is not usually associated with any symptoms and in a good majority of people it gets incidentally detected, years after its actual onset.

 Hypertension, if untreated or inadequately treated, is associated with an increased risk of having heart disease (heart attack, heart failure), stroke, kidney disease and eye damage.
 High blood pressure is an independent risk factor for heart disease and can increase the risk by 2-3 fold.